6th Infantry Brigade (New Zealand): North Africa

 Following the Battle of Crete, the remaining elements of the division were evacuated to Egypt where they would meet up the 6th Infantry Brigade for refitting and resupply.
 Many units were heavily depleted but reinforcements from New Zealand bring them up to strength and training is resumed after a week of "survivor's leave."

-While the New Zealanders were fighting in the Greece and Crete campaigns, the situation in North Africa has significantly changed with the entry of the Afrika Korps into the theatre of operations in order to aid the Italians there.
+While the New Zealanders were fighting in the Greece and Crete campaigns, the situation in North Africa had significantly changed with the entry of the Afrika Korps into the theatre of operations in order to aid the Italians there.
 British forces were pushed out of Cyrenaica and the German and Italian forces advanced and laid siege to Tobruk, held by the Australian 9th Division.
 The 2nd New Zealand Division was attached to XIII Corps, part of the British Eighth Army, and designated to participate in Operation Crusader.
 This operation was intended to lift the Siege of Tobruk.

 The 2nd New Zealand Division moved into Libya on the night of 18 November and began its contribution to the offensive three days later.
 The 6th Brigade was initially brought up the rear while 4th and 5th Brigades advanced on 21 November.
 The former targeted the Bardia–Tobruk highway and while the latter the area around Bardia and Sollum.
 The 6th Brigade, as planned, was detached to XXX Corps and sent to Sidi Rezegh to provide infantry support to the armoured units there.
 The brigade moved to Bir el Hariga with the 25th Battalion leading alongside the 24th Battalion.
 However, the following day the situation at Sidi Rezegh had deteriorated, and 6th Brigade was ordered to advance to Point 175, set up a perimeter and then make contact with the 5th South African Brigade, which was in some difficulty, at Sidi Rezegh.
 Leaving early in the morning of 23 November, the 25th and 26th Battalions led the advance.
 At daybreak, they stopped and bivouacked in a wadi.
 Elements of the Afrika Korps, later discovered to be its headquarters unit, moved into the wadi from the far end and this initiated a battle in which several prisoners were taken.
 General Ludwig Crüwell, commander of the Afrika Korps, only just avoided capture but vital papers and communication equipment was captured or destroyed.